-Components for HP-UX

-MQSeries DCE names and security modules are provided as part of the MQSeries for HP-UX product.
+- The HP DCE/9000 version appropriate for the level of the HP-UX operating system in use. - MQSeries DCE names and security modules are provided as part of the MQSeries for HP-UX product.

 Compilers for MQSeries Applications on HP-UX Clients